Adult social care in England statistics: background quality and methodology

 When developing statistics for publication, DHSC will assess the data against the core dimensions of data quality set out in the government’s data quality framework.

-After discussions with LGA and the CLD reference group, we agreed that the data is now of sufficiently high quality for publication of this metric.
-Local authorities have been able to view their own summary data since November 2023 via the DHSC CLD dashboard, with over 80% of local authorities now accessing it to gain insight into their own data.
-The figures in the monthly statistics publication are also comparable with figures published from the Short and Long Term Support (SALT) activity collection (SALT LTS001b in Table 38 of the Activity and Finance report, available in the ‘Resources’ section of the Adult Social Care Activity and Finance Report, England, 2022 to 2023).
+LGA and the CLD local authority reference group are consulted in the development of published statistics.
+Local authorities have been able to view their own summary data since November 2023 via the DHSC CLD dashboard, with 99% of local authorities having accessed it to gain insight into their own data.
+The long-term support figures in the monthly statistics publication are also comparable with figures published from the Short and Long-Term Support (SALT) activity collection.

 To find out more about how DHSC uses CLD, see: